Creative Startups Winston-Salem is now accepting applications for the Fall 2018 cohort.

 I have a great idea for a business, but I haven't started my business yet - should I apply?

 Creative Startups Accelerator is built for creative entrepreneurs who are past the idea stage and are actively building out their venture.
-If you are just getting started with your new idea consider applying next year.
+If you are just getting started with your new idea consider applying next year or look into our LABS program.
+This is designed for early stage entrepreneurs just getting started.

-My company is a few years old - can we still apply to Creative Startups?
+My company is a few years old - should we still apply?

 What are the "creative industries"?